FAQ

 What is the difference between a Bilan Carbone® and a carbon assessment? between carbon footprint and climate shadow?

-Several names are sometimes used to designate an assessment: GHG assessment, Regulatory GHG Assessment, carbon footprint, etc. The Bilan Carbone® is a brand with strict methodological requirements to be respected.
+Several names are sometimes used to refer to an assessment: GHG assessment, Regulatory GHG Assessment, carbon footprint, etc. The Bilan Carbone® is a trademark with strict methodological requirements to be respected.

 The resources on communication aim to clarify these denominations.